+Students enrolled in an approved school district or BOCES career and technical education (CTE) program who successfully complete all requirements can earn a technical endorsement to be affixed to their highs school diplomas

+Students who meet criteria established by the Board of Regents can achieve a New York State Seal of Biliteracy.
+The participating students must achieve a high level of proficiency in English and in one or more other languages.
+The seal will be attached to diplomas and transcripts of graduates who have attained Seal criteria.

-New York State requirement is fulfilled after passing the World Language Level I final exam and earning a unit of commencement level credit in World Language.
+^{}New York State requirement is fulfilled after passing the World Language Level I final exam and earning a unit of commencement level credit in World Language.

-Students acquiring five credits in Art, Music, Technology or Vocational Education may be exempt from 3-year sequence.
+^{}Students acquiring five credits in Art, Music, Technology or Vocational Education may be exempt from the 3-year sequence.

+REQUIRED EXAMS - TRADITIONAL

-REGENTS DIPLOMA (Passing score of 65 and above) REGENTS DIPLOMA WITH AN ADVANCED DESIGNATION (Passing score of 65 and above)
+REGENTS DIPLOMA REGENTS DIPLOMA WITH

+(Passing score of 65 and above) AN ADVANCED

-English Language Arts
+, , DESIGNATION

+(Passing score of 65 and above)

 English Language Arts English Language Arts

 One Mathematics Regents Three Mathematics Regents

 Global History Regents Exam Global History Regents Exam

 US History Regents Exam US History Regents Exam

 One Science Regents Exam Two Science Regents Exam

 (One physical science, one life

 science)

-World Language Level III Local
+World Language Level I World Language Level III Local

 Exam

 NOTE: Students may achieve a

 mastery annotation on their

 diploma in Science and/or

 Mathematics by scoring 85 or

 better on 3 Regents exams in the

 corresponding subject.

-NOTE: There are also pathway assessment options that may be
+NOTE: There are also pathway as

-used in combination with the required ELA, Social Studies,
+used in combination with the requi ired ELA, Social Studies,

 Mathematics and Science exams leading to a Regents or Advanced

 Regents diploma.
-Please see your guidance counselor for further information.
+Please see your guidance counselor for further

+information.

+NOTE: Classified students who score between a 55 and 64 on any

+required Regents examination will be considered to have achieved a

+passing score and will qualify for a local diploma in place of a

+Regents diploma.